AbeeraTahir/blog-sphere/README.md

 To run the project:

 - Create a `.env` file in the root of the project.
 - Inside that `.env` file, create a variable named `MONGO_URI` and assign your MongoDB connection link to it.
-Then create a variable named `JWT_SECRET` and your JWT secret key to that variable
+Then create a variable named `JWT_SECRET` and assign your JWT secret key to it.
 - Run the following command to see the website:

 ```sh